alphagov/publishing-api/doc/api.md

 ### JSON attributes
 - [`update_type`](model.md#update_type) *(conditionally required)*
   - Accepts: "major", "minor", "republish"
-  - Will fallback to the `update_type` set when the draft was created.
-A 422 will be returned if this was not set and this is omitted.
+  - Will fallback to the `update_type` set when the draft was created if not specified in the request.
 - [`locale`](model.md#locale) *(optional, default: "en")*
   - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Specifies which translation of the content item to publish.
+  - Specifies the locale of the content item to be published.
 - `previous_version` *(optional, recommended)*
   - Used to ensure that the version being published is the most recent draft created.